Jeremy-Cleland/sepsis-early-detection/combined_code.md

     logger: logging.Logger,
     report_dir: str,
 ) -> None:
-    """Save hyperparameters to a JSON file."""
+    """Save hyperparameters to a JSON file.

+    Args:
+        filename: Name of the JSON file to save the hyperparameters.
+        params: Dictionary of hyperparameters.
+        logger: Logger object for logging information and errors.
+        report_dir: Directory where the JSON file will be saved.
+    """
     os.makedirs(report_dir, exist_ok=True)
     params_path = os.path.join(report_dir, filename)
     try: